-You can also give a function access to an externally created variable by declaring it a global variable from within the function.
+The better way to give a function access to an externally created variable, is by declaring it a global variable from within the function.
 The global keyword followed by the variable name gives every part of your code full access to it (see Example 5-5).